We work with people to tell their unique stories — which instills trust.

 I’ve had this message sitting on my desk for weeks now, with a sticky note attached that says, “Trust.”
 As AI creates more problems and challenges in the coming months and years, old-fashioned trust is what will drive everything.

-So, after much thought, I killed our website Resources section, which was filled with my trying to be “standardized” and “market at” people, and replaced it with the one you see now, called Our Work.
+After much thought, I killed my website Resources section, which was filled with my trying to be “standardized” and “market at” people, and replaced it with the one you reading now, called Our Work.

-Instead of making it a traditional portfolio of work, I’ve populated it with articles showing how we think and solve challenges.
+Instead of making it a traditional portfolio of work, I’ve populated it with articles showing how my team and I think and solve challenges.

 It’s a celebration of our idiosyncrasies.
-My team and I are definitely not standardized.
+We’re definitely not standardized.
 In case you haven’t figured it out yet, I’m pretty quirky. 😅

 Instead of worrying about how to “grow” HIM, I’ve made a commitment to focus on what makes us unique and worthy of a potential client’s trust.
 In other words, helping people get to know us before they take the big step of reaching out.

-“People do business with people they trust” is why the header of our home page has people — because manufacturing is all about people and telling their unique stories versus machines or the latest marketing technique.
+“People do business with people they trust” is why the header of my home page features people.
+Manufacturing is all about people and telling their unique stories versus machines or the latest marketing technique.